-Whether you are having 2 or 20 bridesmaids and groomsmen, this should be established relatively early.
+Whether you are having 2 or 20 bridesmaids and groomsmen, this should be established relatively early as everyone will want to know who is in the wedding party as soon as you start planning.
 Also consider if you’re having ushers, flower girls, a toastmaster or a ring bearer?

 Try not to be pushed into adding additional family and friends that you don’t want to be in your wedding party – it’s your big day, and sometimes you have to be a little selfish.

-This will help you budget for your suits and bridesmaids dresses if you are helping to pay for them or help to further the planning with the wedding with regards to the seating plan, outfit shopping and the stag and hen parties.
+This will help you budget for your suits and bridesmaids dresses if you are helping to pay for them and will also help further the seating plan, outfit shopping and the stag and hen parties.

 Suppliers & Vendors